-Daily trip generation rates by land use are based on data from the Institute of Transportation Engineers, Caltrans, the Federal Highway Administration, and other jurisdictions within San Joaquin County.
+A. Trip generation rates by land use shall be based on data from the Institute of Transportation Engineers, Caltrans, the Federal Highway Administration, and other jurisdictions within San Joaquin County.
+If the trip generation for a particular use is not published, the methodology for the establishment of the trip generation rate shall be at the discretion of the City Engineer.